squaredproject/Entwined/oldlx/Trees/data/README.md

 no 0, 4, etc. The 1's are the taller branches.

 Side is A or B, with the right side being A and the left side being B

+### Aside: what is the Colin format?

+The new format, far easier to remember, has the layers starting at 1, and has the branches numbered clockwise starting at the left side of the lowest branch.

+`tree_csv.py` has not yet adapted to this format, so you'll have to do the export in JDV format (or fix tree_csv.py)

 ### second step: configure the NDBs